 Nope, you don't need a fancy cleanse.
 What you need is a balanced, plant-dense diet that promotes healthy body composition and contains diverse nutrients and phytonutrients that support liver and gut health.

-It's been shown in multiple clinical research trials that routines that help you achieve a healthy body weight and composition are linked to less accumulation of fat in the liver (as indicated by liver health and liver function biomarkers).
-In fact, higher levels of body fat and the subsequent negative impact on the liver is even seen in those who appear to be metabolically healthy.
+It's been shown in multiple clinical research trials that routines that help you achieve a healthy body weight and composition are linked to less accumulation of fat in the liver (as indicated by liver health and liver function biomarkers3).
+In fact, higher levels of body fat and the subsequent negative impact on the liver is even seen in those who appear to be metabolically healthy4.

 A good first step: Ditch the processed foods and drink more water.
 Skip most prepackaged foods, excess caffeine, and alcohol, and focus on whole foods (organic when possible)—including vegetables, fruits, whole grains, beans, nuts, seeds, sustainably raised meats, fish, eggs, and minimally processed oils, such as olive, avocado, or coconut oil.